tensorpack/tensorpack/docs/tutorial/dataflow.md

 Nevertheless, tensorpack support data loading with native TF operators / TF datasets as well.

-### Use DataFlow outside Tensorpack
+### Use DataFlow (outside Tensorpack)
-DataFlow is __independent__ of both tensorpack and TensorFlow.
-To `import tensorpack.dataflow`, you don't even have to install TensorFlow.
-You can simply use it as a data processing pipeline and plug it into any other frameworks.
+Existing tensorpack trainers work with DataFlow out-of-the-box.

-To use a DataFlow independently, you will need to call `reset_state()` first to initialize it, and then use the generator however you want:
+If you use DataFlow in some custom code, call `reset_state()` first to initialize it, and then use the generator however you want:
 ```python
 df = SomeDataFlow()